reframe-hpc/reframe/docs/advanced.rst

 There is nothing special for this test compared to those presented `earlier <tutorial.html>`__ except that it derives from the :class:`RunOnlyRegressionTest <reframe.core.pipeline.RunOnlyRegressionTest>`.
 A thing to note about run-only regression tests is that the copying of their resources to the stage directory is performed at the beginning of the run phase.
 For standard regression tests, this happens at the beginning of the compilation phase, instead.
+Furthermore, in this particular test the :attr:`executable <reframe.core.pipeline.RegressionTest.executable>` consists only of standard Bash shell commands.
+For this reason, we can set :attr:`sourcesdir <reframe.core.pipeline.RegressionTest.sourcesdir>` to ``None`` informing ReFrame that the test does not have any resources.

 Implementing a Compile-Only Regression Test
 -------------------------------------------